 - 1. Select a cell in the right-most column (column H). - 2.
 Right-click and select Columns > Insert Right from the shortcut menu. - 3.
 Click the column I header to select the entire column. - 4.
 Right-click any of the square grips in column I and choose Locking > Unlocked from the shortcut menu. - 5.
 Select the cell in the Header row of the new column, type TOTAL, and press ENTER.
 The cursor moves to the next cell in the new column. - 6.
-Type =G3H3, and then click the Close Text Editor button on the Multiline Text ribbon tab to close the Text Formatting dialog box.
+Type =G3\H3, and then click OK to close the Text Formatting dialog box.